 Is it targeting an unsolved problem?

 Bounties attract serious brainpower to the challenge.

 The idea is to build a fleet of large, autonomous drones that fly in synchronized formation.
-They would be stacked one above the other and used as a large drill to blow holes in the thick layer of fog.
+They would be stacked one above the other and used as a giant drill to blow holes in the thick layer of fog.
 Once the initial hole is established it would be expanded in all directions by moving the entire fleet sideways.
 This would let sunshine reach the ground below and start heating it up.
 The heat would eventually dissipate the remaining layer of fog.
-If for example the drones are positioned 5 meters above one another, it would take a fleet of 41 to penetrate a 200-meter thick layer of fog.
+If for example the drones are positioned 5 meters above one another, it would take a fleet of 41 to penetrate a 200-meter-thick layer of fog.